By Alyse Bacine

 These physiological changes help explain why adults with abandonment histories report higher rates of autoimmune disorders, chronic pain conditions, and stress-related illnesses.
 What begins as psychological wounding becomes embodied in biological functioning.

-Understanding what abandonment issues are requires recognizing this mind-body connection.
+Understanding the emotional responses to abandonment require recognizing this mind-body connection.
 The child who was abandoned becomes the adult whose entire physiological system remains oriented around preventing and preparing for further abandonment, even decades after the original experience.

 Impact on Brain Development